Freiling87/CCU/CCU/Scratchpad.md

 ###			T	Rooftop Escape
 - Swat team is here.
 And they're blocking the escape, an airship you planned to hijack to get out of here.
 (Eliminate)
 - Disable Swat team ship control override (Destroy Computer)
-#		H	Demo Campaign - Wetwork
+#		C	Demo Campaign - Wetwork
 Progression & Patterns
   - Removal of base negative traits will affect certain early paths.
     - Three as an example: Loud, Antisocial, Tech Illiterate